Neuromorphic Networks as Revealed by Features Similarity: Introduction

 In the present work, we approach the important topic of comparing and organizing neuronal morphology according to their mutual similarity to be gauged in terms of the real-valued coincidence index~\cite{da2021further, costa2021similarity}.
+The main point characterizing this approach relates to the enhanced selectivity and sensitivity while comparing non-zero vectors of morphological measurements accounted by the coincidence similarity, being therefore specific to applications requiring these properties.
+In addition, it should be taken into account that the coincidence similarity, as the Jaccard index from which it derives, are not intrinsically invariant to operations such as rotation, though this property would anyway require the considered features to correspond to an orthonormal system of coordinates.

-A total of 20 morphological measurements were obtained from Neuromorpho with respect to the 8 cell types of the \emph{Drosophila melanogaster}.
-The main motivation is to explore the special characteristics of the coincidence method for deriving networks respectively to the rich morphological data provided by Neuromorpho while exploring the above-mentioned possibilities allowed by this methodology.
-More specifically, we aim at revealing the interrelationship of a fixed set of neuronal cells as quantified by the coincidence similarity at the highest respective modularity, so as to impose the most selective and strict comparison.
+A total of 20 morphological measurements were obtained from NeuroMorpho.org with respect to the 8 cell types of the \emph{Drosophila melanogaster}~\cite{zheng2018complete,boergens2018full, cuntz2013preserving,heckscher2015even,takagi2017divergent, zwart2016selective,eichler2017complete,schlegel2016synaptic,lo2015quantification,chiang2011three,shih2015connectomics}.
+The main motivation is to explore the special selectivity of the coincidence method for deriving networks respectively to the rich morphological data provided by NeuroMorpho.org while exploring the above-mentioned possibilities allowed by this methodology.
+More specifically, we aim at revealing the interrelationship of a fixed set of neuronal cells as quantified by the coincidence similarity at the highest respective literal modularity~\cite{da2022literal} so as to impose the most selective and strict comparison, which is performed in supervised manner.

-In addition, we also aim at studying the effect of each of the adopted morphological features respectively on the interconnection and modularity of the obtained networks of neuronal types.
+In addition, we also aim at studying the effect of each of the adopted morphological features respectively on the interconnection and literal modularity of the obtained networks of neuronal types.
 In particular, we obtain the networks after removing each of the adopted features while quantifying the respective impact on the results.
-A network can then be constructed based on the similarity between the networks obtained by the several considered feature combinations.
+A network can then be constructed based on the similarity between the networks obtained by the different combinations of features considered.